jackbpoole/Sea-Grant-Capstone2026/README.md

 - pcadapt Steps.Rmd — PCA-based genome scan for candidate loci associated with population structure.
 - OutFLANK Steps.Rmd — FST-based genome scan used to identify loci showing elevated genetic differentiation among estuary populations.

+Note: Most of the necessary input data will be found within the BIRG virtual desktop, not in this repo

 Overview--
   This project was completed as part of the California Sea Grant Bioinformatics Capstone.
 We analyzed single nucleotide polymorphism (SNP) data from Olympia oysters (Ostrea lurida) collected across         multiple California estuaries to investigate genetic diversity, population structure, and potential adaptive variation.